The Power of Print: 7 Reasons to Print Your Work

 Historically, photography has always been a printed medium.
 Printing your work is part of completing the full creative process of photography.
-Because printing itself presents so many tactile and aesthetic options—size, printing method, paper types/finishes, and final presentation—the decisions that are made during printing are a large part of creating the “final piece”.
+But printing itself presents so many tactile and aesthetic options (size, printing method, paper types/finishes, canvas prints, metal prints) and final presentation.
+The decisions that are made during printing are a large part of creating the “final piece”.

 2) See the Unseen

 Printing your work makes you a better photographer.

 How?
 Seeing your images in print makes you notice things you couldn’t spot on a screen or in a photo editor.
 That’s why Richard highly recommends getting proof prints for every shoot you do, whether it’s film scans or digital photo corrections.
 Treat the proof prints as just that—a proof—and refine and edit your work after reviewing the prints.

 “Printing your photographs brings new life to your work.
 It allows you to see everything in a new light.
 It becomes tangible, it becomes more of an experience, it becomes art.” –Max Wanger

 3) Realize Your True Vision